The Ethnology Institute of National Academy of Sciences of Ukraine

 List of publications by Roman Kis

-Maria Mayerchyk (1971) as a candidate of sciences (in history), a senior research associate at Ethnology Institute of National Academy of Sciences of Ukraine; editor-in-chief of a scholarly peer-reviewed open-access online journal “Feminist Critique: East European Journal of Feminist and Queer Studies”; vice-director of the “Center for Cultural-Anthropological Studies”.
-In 2003 she defended her dissertation at the Rylski Institute of Art Studies, Folkloristics, and Ethnology of National Academy of Sciences of Ukraine (Kyiv).
-In 2011 she published a monograph “Ritual and Body: Structural-Semantic Study of Family Cycle Rituals” (Kyiv: Krytyka, 2011).
-She was academic director of the “Gender, Sexuality, and Power” ReSET/HESP project (2011-2014).
+Maria Mayerchyk (1971) іs a candidate of sciences (in history with a specialization in ethnology), a senior research associate at the Ethnology Institute of the National Academy of Sciences of Ukraine; editor-in-chief of a scholarly peer-reviewed journal “Feminist Critique: East European Journal of Feminist and Queer Studies”; vice-director of the “Center for Cultural-Anthropological Studies.”
+In 2003 she defended a dissertation at the Rylski Institute of Art Studies, Folklore, and Ethnology of the National Academy of Sciences of Ukraine (Kyiv).
+In 2011 she published a monograph “Ritual and Body: Structural-Semantic Study of Family Cycle Rituals” (Kyiv: Krytyka).
+Her papers are translated into English, French, Chinese, Polish, German, and Russian.
+In 2019 her paper “民族志知識生產中的異性戀現象 : 19世紀末20世紀初婚前同居的傳統” [Inventing 'Heterosexuality' through Ethnographic Knowledge Production: Tradition of Premarital Sleeping Together in the Late 19th and the Early 20th Centuries] translated by Cuifeng Ouyang into Chinese got the Best Foreign Scholarly Essay award from the Foreign Literature Society in China.

 Danylo Sudyn (1985) – sociologist, Research Fellow at the Department of Social Anthropology (Institute of Ethnology, National Academy of Sciences of Ukraine).
 He obtained academic degree “kandydat nauk” (Ph.D. equivalent) from V. N. Karazin Kharkiv National University in 2011.
 Ph.D. thesis “Social functions of national myths”.
 The areas of his expertise include national identity, methodology of sociological research, quantitative methods of data collection and data analysis, history of Ukrainian sociology.
 His current research focuses on regional specifics of (re)production of Ukrainian national identity in contemporary Ukraine.